 Some physicians will also be able to take advantage of telemedicine to work remotely.
 For example, surgeons need only see patients in person for surgical procedures — pre- and post-op discussions can be done remotely, from the surgeon’s home.
 If no specialized equipment is necessary, many routine office visits can be conducted from wherever the primary physician is sheltered in place.

 Ultimately, the advances in telemedicine required to deal with the COVID-19 pandemic will result in long-term changes to the healthcare system.
 Patients will appreciate the ability to receive secure care on an as-needed basis, and physicians will recognize both the financial and workplace benefits of doing at least part of their work remotely.

-Choose Wickr Pro for Secure Telemedicine Communications
+Choose AWS Wickr for Secure Telemedicine Communications

 AWS Wickr is a robust and secure communications solution, offering end-to-end encryption.
 AWS Wickr for telemedicine offers secure voice and video calling with screen sharing, private 1:1 direct messaging, and full HIPAA compliance.
 It’s ideal for healthcare professionals working remotely — it enables secure collaboration between team members, no matter where they’re located.
 Contact us to learn more about how AWS Wickr can work for your practice.